-1. Length of ownership

-How long have you owned the property?

-43 years

-2. Council tax

-Which Council Tax band is your property in?
-(Please circle)

-[]A []B []C []D [x]E []F []G []H

-3. Parking

-What are the arrangements for parking a your property?

-(Please tick all that apply)

-Garage []

-Allocated parking space []

-Driveway []

-Shared parking []

-On street [x]

-Resident permit []

-Metered parking []

-Other (please specify):
+1. Length of ownership How long have you owned the property?
+55 Years 2.
+Council tax Which Council Tax band is your property in?
+(Please circle) []A []B []C []D []E [x]F []G []H 3.
+Parking What are the arrangements for parking at your property?
+(Please tick all that apply) Garage [X] Allocated parking space [] Driveway [] Shared parking [] On street [X] Resident permit [] Metered parking [] Other (please specify):

-4. Conservation area Is your property in a designated Conservation Area (that is an area of []YES [x]NO special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? []Don't know 5.
+4. Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance []YES []NO of which it is desirable to preserve or enhance)? [x]Don't know 5.
 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? []YES [x]NO 6.
 Alterations/additions/extensions а (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? []YES [x]NO If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? []YES[]NO If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b Have you had replacement windows, doors, patio doors or double glazing installed in your property [x]YES []NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? [x]YES []NO (ii) Did this work involve any changes to the window or door openings? []YES [x]NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b Have you had replacement windows, doors, patio doors or double glazing installed in your property [x]YES []NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? [x]YES []NO (ii) Did this work involve any changes to the window or door openings? []YES [x]NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Double glazing was fitted in the 1980s Please give any guarantees which you received for this work to your solicitor or estate agent.
 7. Central heating а Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property, the main living room, the hedroom(s), the hall and the [x]YES []NO the property - the main living room, the bedroom(s), the hall and the bathroom). []Partial
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom). []YES []NO [x]Partial